 A bold statement, I know.

-Part of the Leading Hotels of The World Brand, it’s the total package – with or without kids.
+Part of the Leading Hotels of The World brand, Casa San Agustin it’s the total package – with or without kids.
 This mansion-turned-hotel has a central location, impeccable service, graceful, gilded design, comfortable beds, and a serene courtyard pool that’s big enough for kids to enjoy.

 The rooms are spacious, so everyone can spread out, and there are lots of common areas for relaxing.
 And the restaurant, Alma, is one of the most popular in the city with its inviting décor and delicious food.